omroka/eleventy-multilingual-portfolio/README.md

 npm run build
 ```

-## Config
+## First configuration

+- Change `src/_data/languages/` depending on your website languages
 - Replaces the images in `src/public/favicon og/`.
 The og image is the default link preview when you share your website on social medias etc. Favicons and icons are for browsers' tabs, bookmarks etc. You can follow [this "how to" on favicons](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)
-- Change `src/_data/languages/` depending on your website languages
 - `.htaccess` file is used for redirects to the correct language.
 Change its content based on your website languages.
 - to change the typeface: drop your font (.woff or .woff2) in `src/public/fonts/`.
 Then search and replace "YourFontName" in `src/public/css` by the name of the font.
 Verify that line 8 the url is matching with the file name, because it may not be the case.

-## Implementation Notes
+## Documentation

-There will be an explanation of every file here
+There will be an explanation of every file here.

 ## Get help

 This project is maintained by me, [@omroka](https://github.com/omroka).
-Feel free to reach me out, on Twitter, Discord or via the email displayed on my website.
+Feel free to reach me out, on Twitter, Discord or via the email displayed on [my website](https://omroka.com).

 ## Roadmap